ohnoitsalobo/soundcraft-ui/uidata_websocket/README.md

 My attempt to build a basic HTML page that can control desired aspects of the Soundcraft UI series digital mixers.
 This webpage SHOULD work with Ui12 and Ui16 mixers directly.
 Be sure to change the given IP address in the javascript section of the HTML to match your own mixer's IP address.
 I will attempt to gain access to a Ui24 to test as well, but I expect it should work just as well.
+The webpage `uidata_display.html` only **displays** the incoming control data and RTA data, and cannot send commands back to the mixer.
+The webpage `index.html` displays the current values of nearly all internal mixer control values., and allows manipulation of said values using sliders.
+USE WITH CARE.
 This was made possible through code from https://blechtrottel.net/en/jswebsockets.html

 At the moment, the HTML page / JS can read all messages coming from the mixer, and just displays them on the page with zero adjustment.
 The mixer also sends RTA messages (spectrum analyzer values) in an encoded string.
 The webpage decodes this and displays the RTA as a bar graph.

 You can control the mixer directly by sending a message through the developer console like this: `socket.send("3:::SETD^i.3.mute^0")` where you can replace the message after "SETD^" with any of the supported messages in the mixer.
 You'll want to script that with sliders and knobs, etc. This can also be used with network-enabled devices like Arduino (with the network shield) or Espressif ESP 8266/32 series, or Raspberry Pi.